Claiborne Pell: Retirement and death

-After retirement, Pell lived in Newport and was a communicant of St. Columba's Church in Middletown.
+After retirement, Pell lived in Newport and was a communicant of St. Columba's Chapel in Middletown.
 He occasionally attended public functions of organizations with which he was affiliated.
 He was also a distinguished visiting professor at Salve Regina University.
 Towards the end of his life, he was diagnosed with Parkinson's disease.

 Claiborne Pell died on January 1, 2009.
-His funeral was held at Trinity Church in Newport.
-In addition to members of his family, Pell was eulogized by former President Bill Clinton, Senator Edward Kennedy and then Vice-President elect Joe Biden.
-He was buried at St. Columba's Episcopal Church (Berkeley Memorial Cemetery) in Middletown, Rhode Island, near the graves of his son Herbert and his daughter Julia, who had predeceased him.
+His funeral was held at Trinity Church (Newport, Rhode Island).
+In addition to members of his family, Pell was eulogized by former President Bill Clinton, Senators Edward Kennedy and Jack Reed, and then-Vice President-elect Joe Biden.
+He was buried at St. Columba's (Episcopal) Chapel (Berkeley Memorial Chapel) in Middletown, Rhode Island, near the graves of his son Herbert and his daughter Julia, who had predeceased him.

 Soon after his death, the newspaper The New York Times termed Pell "the most formidable politician in Rhode Island history."

 Authorship, recognition, organizations

 Published works

 Senator Pell authored three books, Megalopolis Unbound: The Supercity and the Transportation of Tomorrow (1966), A Challenge of the Seven Seas (1966), (co-author), and "Power and Policy: America's Role in World Affairs" (1972).